Saitharun045/AtliQ-Hardware-Sales-Analytics/README.md

 Problem Statement:

-🔹 To create a Sales and Finance report to improve the Gross Margin and overall Net Sales for the Company
+🔹 To create a Sales and Finance report to improve the Net Sales and Profit Margin(Gross Margin) for the Company

 Sales Analytics